AVI-DE/PersonalizedMovieTrailerWebsite/ReadMe.md

-# MovieTrailerProject
+## Project Title - MovieTrailerProject

-This project is based on writing server-side code to store a list of my favorite movies, including box art imagery and a movie trailer URL.
-I then used my code to generate a static web page allowing visitors to browse the movies and watch their trailers.
+This project is based on writing server-side code to store a list of my favorite movies, including box art imagery and a movie trailer URL.I then used my code to generate a static web page allowing visitors to browse the movies and watch their trailers.

-Source code for a Movie Trailer website:
+## Source code for a Movie Trailer website

-Project Title - Movie Trailer website project is required to design server-side code to store a list of your favorite movies, including box art imagery and a movie trailer URL.
+Movie Trailer website project is required to design server-side code to store a list of your favorite movies, including box art imagery and a movie trailer URL.
 You will then serve this data as a web page allowing visitors to review their movies and watch the trailers.

-Prerequisites Software's to be installed - Git-Bash, Atom , Chrome or any browser
+## Prerequisites Software's to be installed

+Git-Bash, Atom , Chrome or any browser

+## Getting Started

-Getting Started - In order to run the Movie Trailer website project in a developers environment in your local machine follow the below stepwise for execution
+In order to run the Movie Trailer website project in a developers environment in your local machine follow the below stepwise for execution

 STEP 1 - Download the "Movie Trailer Website.zip" file & store the same at your local machine after unzipping